Learn about Commencement and review academic requirements necessary for graduation from Emmanuel College.

 No. Once a student’s degree is conferred, the student’s record for that academic program and level has permanently closed and changes will not be made to the record after the conferral date.
 Students will be asked to verify any changes to their degree and program in writing prior to the degree conferral.
 Any additional coursework completed after the degree conferral will not impact the credentials nor final cumulative GPA at the time of the conferral.
 Failure to notify the Office of the Registrar about any undeclared programs for which a student may have earned prior to conferral, will result in the academic programs declared at that time being the final academic record for that program for the student.
 Additional majors or minors will not be added to the student record retroactively.

 Yes!
 We encourage all graduates to attend commencement, as it’s a beautiful ceremony and a special day.
-December graduates will receive their diploma in early January.
-If attending the May ceremony, you will receive a diploma cover on stage, otherwise, it will be mailed with your diploma.
-All graduates will provide a post-graduation email address with their degree application, so December graduates can expect to receive emails regarding commencement in March.
+September graduates will receive their diploma in early October and December graduates will receive their diploma in early January.
+If attending the May ceremony, you will receive a diploma cover on stage, otherwise.
+All graduates will provide a post-graduation email address with their degree application, so September and December graduates can expect to receive emails regarding commencement in March.

 Of course not, but we’d love if you attended so we can celebrate your achievements!
 If you have completed all of your degree requirements for the degree conferral you will graduate.
-Students graduating receive confirmation of their graduation eligibility in mid-March (for May grads) and October for December grads.
+Students graduating receive confirmation of their graduation eligibility in mid-March (for May grads), August for September grads and October for December grads.
 You will be notified if you make a schedule change or receive a non-passing grade that impacts your eligibility to graduate for that degree conferral.

 It depends.
 Travel courses with travel over spring break will not impact graduation.
-Students who are registered for a travel course with travel over the summer and whom need the credit for this course for either credits to reach the 128 credit minimum or to fulfill a degree requirement (major, minor, or general requirement) will not be able to graduate (but will be permitted to attend the ceremony pending all other requirements are complete) and will be considered December graduates.
-Students with questions on how travel courses may impact their graduation eligibility should contact the Office of the Registrar at regmail@emmanuel.edu
+Students who are registered for a travel course with travel over the summer and whom need the credit for this course for either credits to reach the 128-credit minimum or to fulfill a degree requirement (major, minor, or general requirement) will not be able to graduate (but will be permitted to attend the ceremony pending all other requirements are complete) and will be considered September graduates.
+Graduating students enrolled in fall courses with January travel will graduate in May.
+Students with questions on how travel courses may impact their graduation eligibility should contact the Office of the Registrar at regmail [at] emmanuel.edu (regmail[at]emmanuel[dot]edu)

 It depends on what degree you are receiving!
 Below find where your tassel should start prior to the ceremony.
 At the end of the ceremony an undergraduate and a graduate tassel turner will be on stage and will prompt all graduate to turn their tassels simultaneously.